muddi900/flutter_stripe/README.md

   - [Get your test Stripe API keys](https://stripe.com/docs/keys)
   - `cp lib/.env.example.dart lib/.env.dart` and set your Stripe publishable key.
   - `cp server/.env.example server/.env` and set the variable values in your newly created `.env` file.
+  - if you are running on android add your local ipv4 address to `config.dart`.
 - Install the server dependencies: `yarn --cwd "server"`
 - Start the example
   - Terminal 1: `yarn --cwd "server" start`